Principles of the 12-Steps

 Step 9: Forgiveness

-Making amends may seem like a bitter pill to swallow, but for those serious about
+Making amends may seem like a bitter pill to swallow.
+However, for those serious about

 recovery can be great medicine for the spirit and soul.